thenewkenya/coresacco/README.md

     composer install --ignore-platform-reqs
 ```

-> **What this does**: Downloads all PHP packages and Laravel Sail using a temporary Docker container
+> Downloads all PHP packages and Laravel Sail using a temporary Docker container

 ### Step 3: Configure Laravel Sail
 ```bash